philipp-baumann/simplerspec/README.md

 spc_list <- read_opus_univ(fnames = lf, extract = c("spc"))
 ```

-Pipes can make R code more readable and fit to the stepwise data processing
+Pipes can make R code more readable and fit to the step-wise data processing
 in the context of developing spectral models.
 The pipe operator (`%>%`, called "then") is a new operator in R that was introduced
 with the magrittr package.
 It facilitates readability of code
 and avoids to type intermediate objects.
-The basic behaviour of
+The basic behavior of
 the pipe operator is
 that the object on the left hand side is passed as the first argument
 to the function on the right hand side.
 When loading the tidyverse package, the